gbsoe/FiLotBackend/README.md

 - This backend is **100% separate** from the Expo frontend
 - The frontend currently uses AsyncStorage mock services
 - Backend will be consumed via HTTP API calls
-- Database connection will be added in Tranche 2
+- Database is connected using PostgreSQL + Drizzle ORM ✅
 - No authentication logic implemented yet (Tranche 3)
 - Server binds to `0.0.0.0:8080` for accessibility